Archaeological Field School in Montana & Wyoming

 - WHAT TO BRING

-We will begin with a four day Pre-Session in which we will orient you to the project and travel to the Crow Indian Reservation.
-Students will visit local museums, discuss issues relevant to cultural heritage in the West, learn how to use equipment, and have the opportunity to attend the Buffalo Bill Historical Society’s annual Indian Pow Wow.
+The class begins with a Pre-Session in which students will be oriented to the social and physical geography of the study area.
+Students will visit local museums and archaeological sites, discuss issues relevant to cultural heritage, and learn how to use specialized equipment.
+During the end of the first session, they will have the opportunity to attend the Buffalo Bill Center of the West’s annual Plains Indian Powwow (June 17-18).

-The wilderness component to this program affords few luxuries in a potentially harsh but stunning environment with amazing archaeology.
+This program affords an incredible experience in a potentially harsh but stunning environment with amazing archaeology.
 All students must participate in a USDA Forest Service sponsored “Bear Awareness” training program and carry bear spray at all times.
 Grizzly bears and potential bear encounters are a fact of camp life.
 Be prepared to walk several miles every day, possibly crossing up and down mountains, through heavily wooded areas, and across cold mountain streams.

-Due to weather-related circumstances outside our control, we may be unable to access the back county project area, in which case we will conduct further sessions at Red Canyon Ranch.
+Due to weather-related circumstances outside our control, we may be unable to access certain project areas.
+The schedule is always flexible.

 IU Summer credit hour fees (6 credits)